GowthamGthm/Android-Boilerplate/README.md

 ## Things that experience made me learn the hard way

- 1. Think twice before adding any third party library, it’s a really serious commitment
+ **1. Think twice before adding any third party library, it’s a really serious commitment**

  2. Don’t use a database unless you really need to